 Tom Sawyer values a good education system that is accountable to the public.
 He wants to improve our children's education by reducing class sizes and directing more tax dollars into the classrooms by cutting waste.
 Tom feels that class sizes need to be smaller and administration should be even smaller.

 Tom Sawyer values a good health care system.
-Tom feels that Doctors and Patients should be in charge of health care decisions not insurance company bureaucrats.
-He is also working to make prescription drugs more affordable and to make health insurance more affordable and available to all Kansans.
+Tom feels that Doctors and Patients should be in charge of health care decisions.
+He is working to make prescription drugs more affordable and to make health insurance more affordable and available to all Kansans.
 He is also working to expand Medicaid so that 150,000 more Kansans will have health care coverage.
 He also supports making cannabis a legal choice for those in pain and opposes efforts to further restrict health care options.

 Tom Sawyer worked to bring more high paying jobs to Wichita.
 Tom Sawyer worked to pass a bill that could bring a thousand new high paying aircraft maintenance jobs to Wichita.
 Tom also supported the Bio Sciences bill that could bring us many high paying jobs in the future.
 And when Tom Sawyer found out that the State was outsourcing call center jobs overseas, he offered an amendment that put a stop to it!
 Last session he worked across the aisle to pass a bi-partisan pan to extend unemployment benefits from 16 weeks to 26 weeks in Kansas.
-Now he has a 5 point plan to bring more jobs to Wichita.
+Now he has a 9 point plan to bring more jobs to Wichita.

 Tom Sawyer values a fair tax system that allows families to succeed and prosper.
 In 1992, as House Majority Leader, he led the effort to rewrite our school finance formula that reduced our property taxes by 29%.
 In 1995, he led the effort that cut our motor vehicle taxes by 50% over 5 years.
 In 1996, he led the effort to give us a homestead exemption that cut every homeowners property taxes.
 Tom Sawyer has long called for the elimination of the sales tax on food.
 As the economy improves, he will once again push to eliminate this tax.